naueramant/Hugin/README.md

 The Pi needs a [2.5 Amp power source](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
 Most modern USB chargers you'll have laying around will work, but an older/cheaper one may not.

+## Development

+TBA

+## Common issues

+- **I get a kernel panic on boot, or the image keeps crashing.** The Raspberry Pi is somewhat picky about about its SD cards.
+It's also possible the SD card has a bad sector in a critical place, and `dd` wasn't be able to tell you.
+Double-check that you're using [a blessed SD card](http://elinux.org/RPi_SD_cards), and try flashing the image again.
+- **I see a "rainbow square" or "yellow lightning" in the top right corner of the screen, and the device seems unstable.** This usually means the Pi isn't getting enough amps from your power supply.
+This is sometimes the case in more exotic setups (e.g. using the USB port of your display to power the Pi) or with cheap power supplies.
+Try another one.

 ## Acknowledgements

 This project is strongly inspired by [chilipie-kiosk](https://github.com/futurice/chilipie-kiosk).